ENIXER/JavaChallenge2014/Rule.en.md

 AI programs should print `READY` to the standard output and read the settings of game.
 Then, AI programs read current propagation information of each turn, and print the selected languages.

-The Thinking time of AI is limited.
+The thinking time of AI is limited.
 If an AI program exceeds the limited thinking time, it will be terminated by force and its behavior will be regarded as "select language 0 always" until the end.

 ### Output Format of Ready Message